kingzamzon/docs/docs/connecting-to-a-lit-network/migrating-to-datil.md

 - Upgrade the Lit packages to the latest version that supports Datil
   - `6.2.2` is the minimum version of the packages that support `datil-test` and `datil-dev`
+  - `6.4.0` is the minimum version of the packages that supports `datil`
 - Specify the Datil network when instantiating Lit node clients from the SDK
   - This is done by specifying the `litNetwork` property when [connecting a Lit client](./connecting) to one of the following Datil networks:
     - `datil`